-T206 Honus Wagner – The History of the Hobby’s Most Famous Baseball Card
+T206 Honus Wagner Baseball – History of the World’s Most Famous Card

 It is estimated that less than 60 of the T206 Honus Wagner cards still exist.
 By last count, there have been 57 known examples.
-Having produced anywhere between 60 and 200 in total, it is remarkable that any of the cards have even survived the test of time.
+Having produced anywhere between 60 and 200 in total, it is remarkable that this many of the cards have survived the test of time.

 Production of the card was cut short due to a dispute between Wagner and American Tobacco.
 The exact reason for this has become something of legend, but it has been widely accepted to be one of two scenarios.
 The first suggests that Wagner, a Hall of Fame shortstop for the Pittsburgh Pirates, didn’t want his likeness used to market tobacco.
 He didn't like the idea of how it might encourage kids to use tobacco.